bikeshedder/tusker/README.md

 and the target schema is created.
 Then those two schemas are diffed using the excellent [migra](https://pypi.org/project/migra/) tool and the output printed to the console.

+## Tusker is `unsafe` by default

+Unlike `migra` the `tusker` command by default does not throw an exception when a `drop`-statement is generated.
+Always check your generated migrations prior to running them.
+If you want the same behavior as migra you can either use the `--safe` argument or set the `migra.safe` configuration option to `False` in your `tusker.toml` file.

 ## FAQ